DanielleUVA/homepage/README.md

 # Homepage
 # Danielle Boomstra

-# Website existing of 4 pages
+# 4 page website

-All pages have the same header
+All pages have the same header (image)
 Home
 - 4 hyperlink buttons to navigate to other websitepages
 - text box